mexgui/MeXgui/README.md

 MeXgui
 ======

-MeXgui is an project to create Megui port to have encoder supporting Cross platfrom and avxsynth files.
+MeXgui is a project to create Megui port to have encoder supporting Cross platfrom and avxsynth files.

 Project uses C++ with QT4-SDK development IDE, libsqlite-dev, mencoder, avxsynth, avisynth